kunal-ade/Data_Visualisation_Tableau/README.md

-# Data_Vsulaisation_Tableau
+# Data_Visualisation_Tableau
-Original data was in sql file , so i exported all the tables as different csv files which can be used in Tableau Public Created Dashboard which visualise store's revenue and sales trend along with store's profit
+The original data was in sql file, so I exported all the tables as different CSV files which can be used in Tableau Public.

+Created a Dashboard which visualises the store's revenue and sales trends along with the store's profit.